gustavdelius/NumPDE_2017/README.md

 # How this module works

 ## No lectures
-I will not give standard lectures on the material.
+We will not give standard lectures on the material.
 Instead the lecture slots will be discussion sessions where we talk through the material together with the help of the lecture slides.
-Students are required to read through a specified section of the textbook before each session.
+Students are required to read through a specified section of the [lecture notes](https://github.com/gustavdelius/NumPDE_2017/blob/master/Lecture_notes/NumPDE_Lecture_notes.pdf) before each session.

 There will be no brownie points for pretending to understand something.
 Instead there will be praise for raising questions about the material.
 Such questions will